 1931 – 52 Grafton Street, Dublin

-An unusual corner building at the top of Grafton Street complete with modern interpretation of the corner tower used on many Dublin corners.
+An unusual corner building at the top of Grafton Street complete with a more modern interpretation of the classical inspired corner towers used on many Dublin corners during the 1920s.

-An unusual corner building at the top of Grafton Street complete with modern interpretation of the corner tower used on many Dublin corners.
+An unusual corner building at the top of Grafton Street complete with a more modern interpretation of the classical inspired corner towers used on many Dublin corners during the 1920s.

 Unconstructed design for a memorial for Thomas Davis in St.